Representation for Grandparents in Houston

 CPS cases are notoriously difficult, particularly when you go without legal

 representation.
-As your attorney, I can ensure that you get a voice in
+As your attorneys, we can ensure you get a voice in the

 Department of Family and Protective Services (TDFPS) gets involved, you